renzmann/renzmann.github.io/content/posts/emacs-29-completions.md

 {{< figure src="/ox-hugo/auto-help-visible.gif" >}}

-If your goal is reduction of visual noise because you already know how a chain of `TAB`'s are going to complete, then this seems like a good option.
+If your goal is reduction of visual noise because you already know how a chain of `TAB`'s are going to complete, then 'visible' seems like a good option.

-## The "&lowast;Completions&lowast;" buffer can now be automatically selected. {#the-and-lowast-completions-and-lowast-buffer-can-now-be-automatically-selected-dot}
+## The &lowast;Completions&lowast; buffer can now be automatically selected. {#the-and-lowast-completions-and-lowast-buffer-can-now-be-automatically-selected-dot}

 This was my biggest gripe with &lowast;Completions&lowast; and what made it downright unusable for completion-at-point.
 Here's what the current behavior looks like with